 Mitsubishi Electric MSZGL71VGDKIT

 Mitsubishi Electric has upped the ante here, and this unit boasts 7.1kW of cooling power – 8.1kW for heating.
 It boasts all the usual goodies you have come to expect with the brand, and it also has a super quiet cooling function, which at this power level is impressive.
 Included – as usual – is the Wi-Fi smartphone compatibility to adjust the advanced settings, monitor room temperatures and turn the unit on and off.
 This is especially useful for children’s areas as it allows you to maintain full control while keeping your kids comfortable.
-This model can be found for just under $2,200, which makes it a great mid-high end air conditioner for a medium to large room.
+This model retails for $2,399, which makes it a great mid-high end air conditioner for a medium to large room.

 Mitsubishi Electric vs LG air conditioners: What do I need to consider?